 Game-by-Game Results

 Every analyzed game as a clickable row.
 Tap any row to open that game in the full Game Report.
-This is the bridge from macro to micro.

 Re-running and history